chrismartinjazz/euchre/notes.md

 # Notes

+## Conventions and learnings for next time

+- Use constants for things like card ranks and suits from the start.
+- Use keyword arguments for the public interface of a class (always), positional arguments for private methods in a class.
+- Immediately document expected child class methods in parent class using NotImplementedError

 ## Overall refactoring and adjustments needed

 - [x] Change throughout to use keyword arguments for interfaces, make interfaces clearer